bencw12/in-monitor-rando-benchmarking/README.md

 - Memory: 8GB DDR3 @ 1600MHz
 - Storage: Crucial MX500 250GB SSD, 560mb/s reads

+# Dependencies
+- `perf` depends on `libpython2.6`
+- Firecracker recommends Linux 4.14, or 5.10
+- Scripts to generate graphs need Python 3.

 # Running Benchmarks
 `run_compression_bakeoff.sh <num-runs>` runs the experiment for [Figure 3](./graphs/compression-bakeoff.pdf) comparing overall boot time of bzImages using various compression schemes supported by Linux.
 The cache is warmed up before recording data for each kernel.
 Our results show that `lz4` is the fastest compression scheme.